wasp-lang/wasp/web/docs/deploying.md

 To see what your project's (potentially combined) Dockerfile will look like, run: `wasp dockerfile`

 Here are the official docker docs on [multi-stage builds](https://docs.docker.com/build/building/multi-stage/).
 Please join our Discord if you have any questions, or if the customization hook provided here is not sufficient for your needs!

-#### Updates & Redeploying
-When you make updates and need to redeploy, just follow [steps 3-7](#deploy-to-services) above.
-Remember, you can connect or disconnect your app to any project in your Railway account by using `railway link` or `railway unlink` from within the app's directory.